pgRouting/pgrouting/dev/en/_sources/src/withPoints/doc/pgr_withPoints.txt

 ``pgr_withPoints`` - Returns the shortest path in a graph with additional temporary vertices.

-.. note::  This is a proposed function for version 2.3.
+.. note::  This is a proposed function

-     - Is not officially in the version 2.2 release.
+     - Is not officially in the release.

 .. figure:: ../../../doc/src/introduction/images/boost-inside.jpeg